 We first obtain a KG subgraph $\mathcal{G}$ by grounding each extended query ${l}^{'}$ in the KG, which returns the entities that are assigned to all the variables in the query for inferring the answer.
-Such a subgraph $\mathcal{G}$ is regarded as the structured attribution to support the answer to the question, and it belongs to the attribution category of \textit{supportive}.
-To get structured attributions of the other three categories, i.e., \textit{insufficient}, \textit{contradictory}, and \textit{irrelevant}, we have the following strategies to edit the subgraph $\mathcal{G}$.
+The subgraph $\mathcal{G}$ is regarded as the structured attribution to support the answer to the question and falls under the \textit{supportive} attribution category.
+To get structured attributions of \textit{partially supportive}, \textit{contradictory}, and \textit{irrelevant}, we edit $\mathcal{G}$ as follows.

-\paragraph{Insufficient} We obtain the \textit{insufficient} subgraph $\mathcal{G}_{In}$, which cannot fully support the acquisition of the answer, using a subgraph deletion strategy.
-If $l'$ is a path-like query, we randomly delete one triple in the subgraph $\mathcal{G}$.
-If $l'$ is a tree-like query or a union-tree query, we randomly delete a path from one of the subject entity to the answer.
-If $l'$ is the single-triple query, the delete operation is not performed.
+$\bullet$ \textbf{Partially Supportive}.
+The \textit{partially supportive} subgraph $\mathcal{G}_{In}$ is generated by partial deletion, resulting in a subgraph that cannot fully support the answer.
+For path-like queries, we randomly delete one triple in $\mathcal{G}$.
+For tree-like or union-tree queries, we delete a path connecting one of the subject entities to the answer.
+In the case of single-triple queries, no deletion is performed.

-\paragraph{Contradictory} We obtain the \textit{contradictory} subgraph $\mathcal{G}_{C}$, whose reasoning results contradict the answer, by replacing the answer entity in $\mathcal{G}$ with a non-answer entity that has the same type as the answer entity.
-For ${l}'$ involving the intersection operation, we replace the answer entity in $\mathcal{G}$.
-For ${l}'$involving the union operation, we replace one of the answer entities in $\mathcal{G}$.
+$\bullet$ \textbf{Contradictory} The \textit{contradictory} subgraph $\mathcal{G}_{C}$ is constructed by altering $\mathcal{G}$ such that its reasoning conflicts with the answer.
+This is done by replacing the answer entity in $\mathcal{G}$ with a non-answer entity of the same type.
+Especially for queries involving a union operation, we replace one of the answer entities within $\mathcal{G}$.

-\paragraph{Irrelevant} We obtain the \textit{irrelevant} subgraph $\mathcal{G}_{Ir}$, which is not associated with the answer, by selecting another subgraph in KG.
-For each subgraph $\mathcal{G}$, we retrieve the KG to obtain a subgraph $\mathcal{G}_Ir$ that has the same structure as $\mathcal{G}$ but involves completely different entities and relations (except for the subject entity in $\mathcal{G}$).
+$\bullet$ \textbf{Irrelevant} The \textit{irrelevant} subgraph $\mathcal{G}_{Ir}$ is obtained by selecting an entirely different subgraph from the KG that is structurally similar to $\mathcal{G}$ but contains unrelated entities and relations, except for the subject entity in $\mathcal{G}$.